csc-training/summerschool/application-testing/docs/01-testing.md

 # Why? {.section}

 # Why test your software?
+Why use

 ::: incremental
-- Why use version control?
+- version control?
-- Why use linting?
+- linting?
-- Why use code formatting tools?
+- code formatting tools?
-- Why use out-of-source build systems?
+- out-of-source build systems?
-- Why use Vim and purge emacs from your OS?
+- Vim and purge emacs from your OS?
 :::

 # Why test your software?
-Because it makes
+Because it makes (among other things)

 ::: incremental
 - you more productive